k0sproject/k0smotron/docs/resource-reference/bootstrap.cluster.x-k8s.io-v1beta1.md

         <td><b>status</b></td>
         <td>string</td>
         <td>
-          Status of the condition, one of True, False, Unknown.<br/>
+          status of the condition, one of True, False, Unknown.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>type</b></td>
         <td>string</td>
         <td>
-          Type of condition in CamelCase or in foo.example.com/CamelCase.
+          type of condition in CamelCase or in foo.example.com/CamelCase.
 Many .condition.type values are consistent across resources like Available, but because arbitrary conditions can be useful (see .node.status.conditions), the ability to deconflict is important.<br/>
         </td>